-(15) CONSTRUCTION.-This section shall be liberally construed to effectuate the purposes of this section.
-This section shall be construed as cumulative and supplemental to any other authority or power vested in or exercised by the governing board of a county, district, or municipal hospital or health care system including those contained in acts of the Legislature establishing such public hospital boards or s.
+(a) This section shall be liberally construed to effectuate the purposes of this section.

+(b) This section shall be construed as cumulative and supplemental to any other authority or power vested in or exercised by the governing body board of a county, municipality, special district, or municipal hospital or health care system including those contained in acts of the Legislature establishing such public hospital boards or s.
 155.40.

-This section does not affect any agreement or existing relationship with a supporting organization involving such governing board or system in effect as of January 1, 2013.
+(c) This section does not affect any agreement or existing relationship with a supporting organization involving such governing body board or system in effect as of January 1, 2013.

-(a) This section does not limit a political subdivision of the state in the acquisition, design, or construction of a public project pursuant to other statutory authority.
+(d)(a) This section provides an alternative method and does not limit a county, municipality, special district, or other political subdivision of the state in the procurement or operation of a qualifying project acquisition, design, or construction of a public project pursuant to other statutory or constitutional authority.

-(b) Except as otherwise provided in this section, this section does not amend existing laws by granting additional powers to, or further restricting, a local governmental entity from regulating and entering into cooperative arrangements with the private sector for the planning, construction, or operation of a facility.
+$(\underline{e})(\underline{b})$ Except as otherwise provided in this section, this section does not amend existing laws by granting additional powers to, or further restricting, a local governmental entity from regulating and entering into cooperative arrangements with the private sector for the planning, construction, or operation of a facility.

-(c) This section does not waive any requirement of s.
+(f)(e) This section does not waive any requirement of s.
 287.055.